Acura Integra Insurance Rates

 Rates are averaged for all Acura Integra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing comprehensive and collision deductibles can save approximately $650 each year
+- Increasing comprehensive and collision deductibles can save around $650 each year

 From the information above, you now know that Acura is expensive to insure only if you’re a higher-risk driver.
 Compare Integra car insurance rates right now by entering your ZIP code into our FREE quote tool below.